-Not only that, but there are many facilities for visitors.
-From barbecues to beach huts where you can buy food and rent things like parasols and canoes, you'll find everything you need right on the shore.
+Not only that, there are many facilities for visitors.
+From barbecues to beach huts where you can buy food and rent parasols and canoes, you'll find everything you need on the shore.

 Explore the surrounding area by bike

 Wakasa Wada Beach is one of eight beaches in Takahama.
-The Blue Flag-certified Wakasa Wada is the most popular, but the others are worth checking out if you have the time.
+The Blue Flag-certified Wakasa Wada is the most popular, but the others are worth visiting.
 The best way to see these beaches is the four-kilometer cycling route.
-You can rent a bike from the Wakasa Takahama Tourist Association, which is based right inside the train station.
+You can rent a bike from the Wakasa Takahama Tourist Association, which is based inside the train station.

 If you're not a cyclist, you can also explore the nearby areas by canoe or paddleboard.

 Watch one of the 100 best sunsets in Japan

 If you stick around until the sun goes down, you'll be in for a real treat.
 Chosen as one of the 100 spots with the best sunset in Japan, it goes without saying that the transition at Wakasa Wada Beach is breathtaking—you'll see the sun dip below Mt.
 Aoba, also known as the Mt.
 Fuji of Wakasa.